Verified and Tested 08/27/15

 What Do You Need?

 You need a CentOS 6.7 server that is configured with a static IP address.
-If you do not have a server already, you can visit Atlantic.Net Cloud Hosting page and spin up a reliable cloud server in under 30 seconds
+If you do not have a server already, you can visit Atlantic.Net Cloud Hosting page and spin up a reliable virtual private server in under 30 seconds

 To get started, login to your CentOS 6.7 via SSH or the VNC Console in cloud.atlantic.net.
 Atlantic.Net Cloud servers are set up as minimal installations in order to avoid having unnecessary packages from being installed and never used.
 Because of this, let’s make sure that your server is fully up-to-date.